Our History

 2015

 One of our most popular programs, the Music Class for Young Children, begins.
-Young students come together with their caregivers to begin developing musical skills and learning about music.
+Young participants come together with their caregivers to begin developing musical skills and learning about music.

 Our chorus, the Inner Harmony Ensemble, begins.
-Students learn how to be a part of a musical ensemble as they rehearse, create and perform, all while developing their instrumental and vocal skills.
+Participants learn how to be a part of a musical ensemble as they rehearse, create and perform, all while developing their instrumental and vocal skills.

 2016

 Our cutting-edge iPad Ensemble begins.
-Students create and perform music using iPad apps and other handheld technologies.
+Participants create and perform music using iPad apps and other handheld technologies.

 Boston Conservatory and Berklee College of Music legally merge.
 The merger paves the way for the creation of the Berklee Institute for Arts Education and Special Needs.